adambard/learnxinyminutes-docs/gdscript.html.markdown

 ## Signals

-Signal system is Godot's implementation of observer programming pattern.
+Signal system is Godot's implementation of the observer programming pattern.
 Here's an example:

 ```nim